tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 7 - Digital Control Systems.md

 - Higher order holds such as **first order hold** generate more complex and more accurate waveshapes between samples.
 - After sampling and holding, the A/D converter converts the sample to a digital number
 ![](Attachments/Pasted%20image%2020240427200646.png)
+- The dynamic range of the analogue signal's voltaga